Lavender-Perry/speedtime/readme.md

 \
 This means that if you use a terminal emulator, you can interact with the program without having the window focused.
+## Goals
+1. To have as low resource usage as possible.
+2. To have plain output that is easy to parse so it can be used with alternative frontends.
 ## Building
 Install GCC & Tup & run `tup` in the directory of this repository.
 \